Winifred Tumim: Career

 Tumim became chair of the NCVO in 1996 and left in 2001.
 In the role, she led the NCVO's campaign for reform of charity law, which she and others regarded as considerably out of date by four centuries.
 Tumim knew of a plethora of resistance to change in the charity and law worlds but concluded a revamp was needed.
 Her report was sent to the Blair ministry's strategy unit in 2002. which had considered change and agreed.
 Tumim's recommendations led to the passing of the Charities Act 2006, which introduced a definition of "public benefit" and revised public collection regulations.
 She was chair of the Forum on Children and Violence, which was formed after the 1993 Murder of James Bulger to campaign for investigations into what caused violence amongst children.

-Between 1992 to 1999, Tumim was a trustee of the National Portrait Gallery, London, and was appointed chair of the Independent Advisory Group on Teenage Pregnancy in 2000, in an era where rates of teenage pregnancy in the United Kingdom were reportedly one of the worst in Western Europe.
+Between 1992 and 1999, Tumim was a trustee of the National Portrait Gallery, London, and was appointed chair of the Independent Advisory Group on Teenage Pregnancy in 2000, in an era where rates of teenage pregnancy in the United Kingdom were reportedly one of the worst in Western Europe.
 Recognising the need to take a more rational approach to teenage pregnancy, the group produced reports to promote awareness of it the and possible routes to lower the rates.
 This included Tumim visiting areas with high rates of teenage pregnancies to review the progress of the group's strategy on bettering childcare, education, employment and housing for adolescent parents while developing contraception and information services along with sex education programmes.

 In December 2001, she was made chair of the Foyer Federation, a charity providing accommodation and support to homeless young persons.
 Tumim hosted the Sunday luncheons at St Edmund Hall, Oxford, in the Warden's Lodge, and joined the General Medical Council as an associate member, having been on its disciplinary committee from 1996 to 2003.
 Starting in 2008, she was the founding chairperson of the National Registers of Communication Professionals Working with Deaf and Deafblind People, became an ambassador for the health and education services charity for young people Brook, served as vice-president of the National Deaf Children's Society, and a member of the National Council of Voluntary Organisations and the Athenaeum Club, London.